jina-ai/examples/cross-modal-search/README.md

 </p>

-In this example, `jina` is used to implement a Cross-modal search system.
+In this example, `jina` is used to implement a cross-modal search system.
 This example allows the user to search for images given a caption description and to look for a caption description given an image.
 We encode images and its captions (any descriptive text of the image) in separate indexes, which are later queried in a `cross-modal` fashion.
 It queries the `text index` using `image embeddings` and query the `image index` using `text embeddings`.

 **Motive behind Cross Modal Retrieval**